peter88213/nv_snapshots/README.md

 ## Features

-A snapshot is a compressed, titled, and commented version of a `.novx` file.
+A snapshot is a compressed, titled, and commented version of a *.novx* file.

 - *nv_snapshots* creates such snapshots on demand and stores them in a subdirectory of the project folder.
 - With the snapshot manager, you can select individual snapshots and export documents from them for comparison with the current project.
-- You can also easily revert to a snapshot.
+- You can easily revert to any snapshot.

 ## Requirements